 If the size of the RAM is less than the required size, then you must install more memory before continuing.

 To determine the size of the configured swap space, enter the following command:

 '''

-/usr/sbin/swapinfo -a
+grep SwapTotal /proc/meminfo

 '''

 If necessary, see the operating system documentation for information about how to configure additional swap space.